Today's weather forecast | Sponsored by Water's End Brewery

 Today

-Rain, mainly after 7 am.
-The rain could be heavy at times.
-High near 61.
-Windy, with a southeast wind 9 to 14 mph increasing to 21 to 26 mph in the afternoon.
-Winds could gust as high as 38 mph.
-The chance of precipitation is 100%.
-New precipitation amounts between 1 and 2 inches are possible.
+Rain.
+High near 58.
+Breezy, with a southeast wind 15 to 25 mph, with gusts as high as 38 mph.
+Chance of precipitation is 100%.
+New precipitation amounts between three-quarters and one inch possible.

-Rain, mainly before 1 am.
-The rain could be heavy at times.
-Low around 41.
-Windy, with a southeast wind of 23 to 28 mph, becoming southwest 17 to 22 mph after midnight.
+Rain, mainly before 1am.
+Low around 39.
+Breezy, with a southeast wind 16 to 25 mph becoming southwest after midnight.
 Winds could gust as high as 46 mph.
-The chance of precipitation is 100%.
-New precipitation amounts between 1 and 2 inches are possible.
+Chance of precipitation is 100%.
+New precipitation amounts between a half and three quarters of an inch possible.

 Wednesday

-Mostly sunny, with a high near 49.
-Breezy, with a southwest wind 17 to 24 mph, with gusts as high as 38 mph.
+Mostly sunny, with a high near 50.
+Breezy, with a west wind 17 to 21 mph, with gusts as high as 38 mph.

+Mostly clear, with a low around 29.
+Southwest wind 5 to 15 mph, with gusts as high as 21 mph.